Introduction: loop, iterate, for, mapcar, series

 ;; (10 20 30)

-and voilà :) We won’t use this more in this recipe, but feel free to do.
+and voilà :) We won’t use this more in this recipe, but feel free.

-Last but not least, you might like series, a library that describes itself as combining aspects of sequences, streams, and loops.
-Series expressions look like operations on sequences (= functional programming), but can achieve the same high level of efficiency as a loop.
-Series first appeared in “Common Lisp the Language”, in the appendix A (it nearly became part of the language).
+You might also like series, a library that describes itself as combining aspects of sequences, streams, and loops.
+Series expressions look like operations on sequences (= functional programming), but can achieve the same high level of efficiency as loop.
+Series first appeared in “Common Lisp the Language”, in appendix A (it nearly became part of the language).
 Series looks like this:

 (collect